-The Seller did not remove any additional Compliance Review Mortgage Loans with underdisclosed finance charges, deficient right of rescission notices or TILA violations from the Final Pool because, in each case, the relevant period for the related borrowers to rescind such mortgage loans under TILA has expired and the relevant statute of limitations for affirmative claims by the borrowers has expired.
+The Seller did not remove 667 additional Compliance Review Mortgage Loans with under-disclosed finance charges, deficient right of rescission notices or TILA violations from the Final Pool because, in each case, the relevant period for the related borrowers to rescind such Mortgage Loans under TILA has expired and the relevant statute of limitations for affirmative claims by the borrowers has expired.
 However, the existence of such TILA violations would permit a borrower to make such claims as a recoupment or set-off to judgment at a foreclosure action notwithstanding the expiration of the applicable statute of limitations.